alexescuer/gardencontrol/README.md

 # GardenControl
 Simple water and lights control system.
 Written in python.

-This project is now in beta.
-It is currently on test.
-If you want to use it please share your opinion.
-Readme file is just a sketch.

 ## Hardware Required
 1) Raspberry pi
 2) Solenoid valve (closed)